Tarantula: Life cycle

-While most Tarantulas species take between two to five years to reach sexual maturity, some species can take up to 10 years.
+While most Tarantulas species take between two and five years to reach sexual maturity, some species can take up to 10 years.
 Upon reaching adulthood, males typically have an 18-month period left to live so immediately go in search of a female mate.
-Although females continue to molt after reaching maturity, male rarely do again once they reach adulthood.
+Although females continue to molt after reaching maturity, males rarely do again once they reach adulthood.
 Those that do often can become stuck during the molting process due to their sexual organs and die.

-Female can live for 30 to 40 years.
+Females can live for 30 to 40 years.
 Grammostola rosea spiders, which eat once or twice a week, have lived up to 20 years in captivity.
 Some have survived on water alone for up to two years.

 Reproduction

 After reaching sexual maturity, a female tarantula normally mates and lays eggs once per year, although they do not always do so.

 As with other spiders, the mechanics of intercourse are quite different from those of mammals.
 Once a male spider reaches maturity and becomes motivated to mate, he weaves a web mat on a flat surface.
 The spider then rubs his abdomen on the surface of this mat, and in so doing, releases a quantity of semen.
 He may then insert his pedipalps (short, leg-like appendages between the chelicerae and front legs) into the pool of semen.
 The pedipalps absorb the semen and keep it viable until a mate can be found.
 When a male spider detects the presence of a female, the two exchange signals to establish that they are of the same species.
 These signals may also lull the female into a receptive state.
 If the female is receptive, then the male approaches her and inserts his pedipalps into an opening in the lower surface of her abdomen, the opisthosoma.
 After the semen has been transferred to the receptive female's body, the male swiftly leaves the scene before the female recovers her appetite.
 Although females may show some aggression after mating, the male rarely becomes a meal.

 Females deposit 50 to 2,000 eggs, depending on the species, in a silken egg sac and guard it for six to eight weeks.
 During this time, the females stay very close to the egg sacs and become more aggressive.
 Within most species, the females turn the egg sac often, which is called brooding.
 This keeps the eggs from deforming due to sitting in one position too long.
 The young spiderlings remain in the nest for some time after hatching, where they live off the remains of their yolk sacs before dispersing.